n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 [Back to top](#toc)

-# 2. <a name="ch2"></a>Getting Started
+# 2. <a name="ch_starting"></a>Getting Started

-(new for v0.5c) pyDriveWire has two Easy Installtion Methods: Binary Package and Docker.
+pyDriveWire has two Easy Installtion Methods: Binary Package and Docker.
 These options are designed for Ease Of Use and do not require a complex series of installation steps.   pyDriveWire can also be run directly from any `pypy` or `python` install if it meets the appropriate requirements.

 In terms of performance, the Python and Binary Package installation methods are fully functional but have the lowest performance.
 Docker provides a medium level of performance.  pypy should be used to get the maximum performance out of pyDriveWire.